Glorious Day Trips from Seattle (Tips From a Former Local)

 Fields of tulips in Washington State

-If you’re i Western Washington in April, you might need to make a trip to the Skagit Valley.
+If you’re in Western Washington in April, you might need to make a trip to the Skagit Valley.

 Distance from Seattle: approx. 70 miles

-Remember La Conner from earlier in this article?
+Remember La Conner that we were just talking about?
 La Conner is in the Skagit Valley.
 And Skagit Valley is home to the Skagit Valley Tulip Festival.
 Each April, Skagit Valley comes alive with rows and rows of color.
 Hundreds of acres of tulips.
 Thousands??

 There’s Tulip Town where you can learn all about tulips and pick your own bouquet.
 Attention, Instagrammers!
 They even offer special photo passes that give you access during specified times.